ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 real network topology for comparison.
 This approach preserves independence between real and simulated data while enabling side by side analysis.

+These simulation capabilities, together with the different levels of abstraction at which a SIMAP can represent a network, are among the building blocks of a Network Digital Twin.
+The relationship between SIMAP and the Network Digital Twin concept is discussed in {{sec-ndt}}.

 # Terminology